idelrich/MeteorSwift/README.md

 These pretty much do what they imply.
 The first inserts a new object into the collection, automatically encoding it to EJSON before sending.
 The third remove an object from the collection with the matching _id, and middle one updates an object.

-The update method is the only one that requires an EJSON object, and that object should have NSNull set for any fields that are being cleared.
+The update function is the only one that requires an EJSON object, and that object should have NSNull set for any fields that are being cleared.
 It does not update the local instance of the object, instead waiting for the server to resend the updated record as a change.
 Both insert and delete do make local changes accordinly.

 ### Find and findOne

-MongoCollection implements a find method that takes two closures, *matching* and *sorted* both of which are optional.
+MongoCollection implements a find function that takes two closures, *matching* and *sorted* both of which are optional.
 The *matching* closure is take a single element from the collection and returns a Bool if the element should be included.
 This essentially filters the available records.
 The *sorted* closure takes two elements and returns true if the first element is greater (should be sorted after) the second.
 Passing nil for *matching* returns all elements, and passing nil for *sorted* returns the records in the same order as they were published.

-The findOne method takes the same parameters and returns the first element of the equivalent find (or nil).
+The findOne function takes the same parameters and returns the first element of the equivalent find (or nil).

 For example, to find the most recent record in the Messages collection, the following would work